koin4dapp/koin4kontrak/README.md

 }
 ```

 To attack tapos_block_prefix() and tapos_block_num(), attacker must make sure that their smart contract and transaction initialize to our DAPP are run on the same block, otherwise the two numbers will be changed and the result is different.
-The code snipped to get tapos_block_prefix() and tapos_block_num(), then initialize action to our DAPP.
+The code snipped to get tapos_block_prefix() and tapos_block_num(), then initialize action to our DAPP to make sure they run on the same block.
 The code snipped is:

 ```
 auto seed2 = tapos_block_prefix() * tapos_block_num();